 Early child development experts tell us that play is the best way for young children to learn about the world and build a foundation for future academic skills.
 This is convenient since play is a child’s favorite past time!
-Studies tell us that play-based activities often result in more learning than instruction-based activities for young children.
-So why not try some easy ways to teach your child through play?!
+Studies tell us that play-based activities often result in more learning than instruction-based activities for young children.1 So why not try some easy ways to teach your child through play?!

 10 Ways to Teach Through Play

-Let’s take a look at how parents, caregivers, and teachers can really optimize playtime to ensure that children are learning while having fun!
+Let’s look at how parents, caregivers, and teachers can optimize playtime to ensure children learn while having fun!

 1. Value play as a learning experience

 When parents understand that play has value as a learning experience, parents are more likely to set up creative and engaging play experiences for their children.
 Play must be regarded as beneficial versus just a fun time.
 This way, parents make time for it and support it with age-appropriate toys and experiences, such as visiting the park, playing outside, encouraging messy play, and forts in the living room.
 When parents value play, it often becomes more meaningful and interactive for the child.
-These early social play experiences provide a foundation for so many future learning experiences.
+These early social play experiences provide a foundation for many future learning experiences.

 2. Provide a lot of opportunities for play

 Play happens everywhere.
-For young children, every experience can be turned into a fun game.
-Think about how even mundane activities can be made more fun if you playfully approach them.
+For young children, you can turn every experience into a fun game.
+Think about how you can make even mundane activities more fun if you playfully approach them.
 Sing songs while getting dressed, set a timer during clean-up, and make it a competition.
 While walking outside, play I-spy.
-Parents might sometimes need to plan ahead to create playful experiences such as printing out a picture list for young children at the grocery store so they can play “Who can find the item first?”
-Parents can also establish a color, letter, and a number of the day and then try to find it all day long while running errands.
+Parents might sometimes need to plan ahead to create playful experiences, such as printing out a picture list for young children at the grocery store so they can play “Who can find the item first?”
+Parents can also establish a color, letter, and number of the day and then try to find it all day long while running errands.
 Keep score and designate whoever finds the most the winner.